Pleasant Hill Cemetery

 Richard M. Davis (1864-1962), son of tinsmith Joseph Porter Davis (1833-1904).
 The great downtown Fire of 1870 was said to have originated in Joseph P. Davis’s tin shop near Central Square.
 Richard's son, Linwood "Darby" Davis, (1907- 2008) lived to the age of 101.
 Darby was raised and educated in South Berwick and graduated from Berwick Academy.
 He was employed at the Rocky Gorge Woolen Mills at Great Works.
 Later he moved his family to the Lawrence, MA, area to work as a plant engineer for Malden Mills, where he retired in 1973.

 Margaret Pollard Foote, local historian, (1834-1915), lived on Brattle Street near the woolen mill.
-Her home is labeled "Miss Foote" on Brattle Street, shown as the horizontal street near the bottom the above map.
+Her home is labeled "Miss Foote" on Brattle Street, shown as the horizontal street near the bottom on the above map.

 Estelle Garvin, (c.
 1848-1872), died at age 24, followed by her husband, Alonzo Garvin (c.
 1838-1877), who drowned at age 39.